-- 1 a patient in a private residence, long-term care facility, or - 2 hospice setting by means of parenteral, intravenous, - 3 intramuscular, subcutaneous, or intraspinal infusion. - (v) "Immediate precursor" means a substance: - (1) which the Department has found to be and by rule designated as being a principal compound used, or produced primarily for use, in the manufacture of a controlled substance; - (2) which is an immediate chemical intermediary used or likely to be used in the manufacture of such controlled substance; and - (3) the control of which is necessary to prevent, curtail or limit the manufacture of such controlled substance. - (w) "Instructional activities" means the acts of teaching, educating or instructing by practitioners using controlled substances within educational facilities approved by the State Board of Education or its successor agency. - (x) "Local authorities" means a duly organized State, County or Municipal peace unit or police force. - (y) "Look-alike substance" means a substance, other than a controlled substance which (1) by overall dosage appearance, including shape, color, size, markings or lack thereof, taste, consistency, or any other identifying physical characteristic of the substance, would lead a reasonable person to believe that the substance is a controlled substance, or (2) is expressly or impliedly represented to be a controlled substance or is distributed under circumstances which would lead a reasonable person to believe that the substance is a controlled substance.
-For the purpose of determining whether representations made or the circumstances of the distribution would lead a reasonable person to believe the substance to be a controlled substance under this clause (2) of subsection (y), the court or other authority may consider the following factors in addition to any other factor that may be relevant:
+- 2 accepted professional standards including, but not limited to - 3 the following, in making the judgment: - 4 (1) lack of consistency of doctor-patient 5 relationship, - (2) frequency of prescriptions for same drug by one prescriber for large numbers of patients, - (3) quantities beyond those normally prescribed, - (4) unusual dosages, - 10 (5) unusual geographic distances between patient, 11 pharmacist and prescriber, - 12 (6) consistent prescribing of habit-forming drugs. - (u-1) "Home infusion services" means services provided by a pharmacy in compounding solutions for direct administration to a patient in a private residence, long-term care facility, or hospice setting by means of parenteral, intravenous, intramuscular, subcutaneous, or intraspinal infusion. - (v) "Immediate precursor" means a substance: - (1) which the Department has found to be and by rule designated as being a principal compound used, or produced primarily for use, in the manufacture of a controlled substance; - (2) which is an immediate chemical intermediary used or likely to be used in the manufacture of such controlled substance; and - (3) the control of which is necessary to prevent,

+- curtail or limit the manufacture of such controlled substance. - (w) "Instructional activities" means the acts of teaching, educating or instructing by practitioners using controlled substances within educational facilities approved by the State Board of Education or its successor agency. - (x) "Local authorities" means a duly organized State, County or Municipal peace unit or police force. - (y) "Look-alike substance" means a substance, other than a controlled substance which (1) by overall dosage appearance, including shape, color, size, markings or lack thereof, taste, consistency, or any other identifying physical characteristic of the substance, would lead a reasonable person to believe that the substance is a controlled substance, or (2) is expressly or impliedly represented to be a controlled substance or is distributed under circumstances which would lead a reasonable person to believe that the substance is a controlled substance.
+For the purpose of determining whether representations made or the circumstances distribution would lead a reasonable person to believe the substance to be a controlled substance under this clause (2) of subsection (y), the court or other authority may consider the following factors in addition to any other factor that may be relevant: - 25 (a) statements made by the owner or person in control 26 of the substance concerning its nature, use or effect;
-- (a) statements made by the owner or person in control of the substance concerning its nature, use or effect; - (b) statements made to the buyer or recipient that the substance may be resold for profit; - (c) whether the substance is packaged in a manner normally used for the illegal distribution of controlled substances; - (d) whether the distribution or attempted distribution included an exchange of or demand for money or other property as consideration, and whether the amount of the consideration was substantially greater than the reasonable retail market value of the substance.

-Clause (1) of this subsection (y) shall not apply to a noncontrolled substance in its finished dosage form that was initially introduced into commerce prior to the initial introduction into commerce of a controlled substance in its finished dosage form which it may substantially resemble.
+1 (b) statements s made to the buyer or recipient that the 2 substanc e may be r esold for pro fit;

+- (c) whether the substance is packaged in a manner normally used for the illegal distribution of controlled substances: - (d) whether the distribution or attempted distribution included an exchange of or demand for money or other property as consideration, and whether the amount of the consideration was substantially greater than the reasonable retail market value of the substance. - Clause (1) of this subsection (y) shall not apply to a noncontrolled substance in its finished dosage form that was initially introduced into commerce prior to the initial introduction into commerce of a controlled substance in its finished dosage form which it may substantially resemble.